An exploration of dust grain growth within WCd systems using an advected scalar dust model: Acknowledgements

 \section{Acknowledgements}

 This work was undertaken on ARC4, part of the High Performance Computing facilities at the University of Leeds, UK.
 We would also like to thank P. A. Crowther for his work on the Galactic Wolf-Rayet Catalogue (\url{http://pacrowther.staff.shef.ac.uk/WRcat}).
+Finally, we would like to thank the academic referee for their helpful and insightful review.